Annual Ryegrass Control

 Spraying Turf

-Spot-treat any weed you have found during your inspection.
-Use a fan or cone spray pattern to ensure the leaves are fully coated, and spray the weed to the point of wet but not runoff.
+Spot-treat any weed you find during your inspection.
+Use a fan or cone spray pattern to ensure the leaves are fully coated, and spray the weed to the point of wetting but not runoff.

-When applied properly, affected weeds will yellow and begin to die.
+When applied properly, affected weeds will turn yellow and begin to die.
 Conduct follow-up applications as necessary.

 A reapplication with Fahrenheit Herbicide may be made after 4 to 6 weeks.

-After applying Eraser 41% Glyphsate, you should see results within 2 to 4 days, but a second application may be made after 4 weeks.
+After applying Eraser 41% Glyphosate, you should see results within 2 to 4 days, but a second application may be made after 4 weeks.

 Prevention

-Once annual ryegrass has been eliminated from your property, you will need to implement some preventative measures which will ensure that this weed does not return.
+Once annual ryegrass has been eliminated from your property, you will need to implement preventative measures to ensure that it does not return.

 Mow lawn to prevent weed reinfestation

-• Prevent annual ryegrass for returning to your lawn with an application of Expel Turf Herbicide.
+• Prevent annual ryegrass from returning to your lawn by applying Expel Turf Herbicide.
 Expel Turf Herbicide is a selective herbicide that will control and prevent weeds like annual ryegrass from emerging in your cool-seasoned and warm-seasoned turf.
 For cool-seasoned grasses, apply 4 to 8 oz. of Expel Turf Herbicide per 10 gallons of water per acre.
 For warm-seasoned grasses, use 8 to 12 oz. of product per 10 gallons of water per acre.
 Spray the soil of areas where previous annual ryegrass emerged.
 After application, irrigate the treated area with 0.25 inches of water or rainfall for better pre-emergent control.
 Due to this product’s high-volume applications, high-capacity equipment like a spray rig may be necessary.

 • In addition to pre-emergent products, we also recommend you promote the health of your turf to reduce the conducive conditions that allow weeds and disease to take hold.
 Mow your grass at proper intervals to maintain a thick growing density, reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, rake away leaf litter and pick up any debris, and employ a proper watering schedule to provide the local grass with enough water to strengthen its roots, but not so much that will encourage weeds.
 Many grasses require 1 inch of water every week.
 Apply the water all at once in the morning so it has time to seep into the ground without evaporating in the sun.